 🇺🇸 Retired veteran, father, rock-climbing expert & rosin connoisseur

-While it’s not absolutely necessary, it’s highly recommended to grow your own.
+While it’s not absolutely necessary, growing your own cannabis can be a massive advantage when pressing rosin.
 In this article, we’ll discuss why.

 Especially when you’re starting out, a lot of experimentation, observation, adjustment, and trial and error will help you advance quickly.
 In the process, you’ll be squishing a lot of flowers and making a lot of rosin.
 Having high-quality material readily on-hand and in bulk amounts is a huge advantage.